fz19870823/baidu-linux/README.md

 Original API Document https://pan.baidu.com/union/document

 ## client_id and client_secret
-client_id and client_secret you need to apply for it at http://developer.baidu.com/console#app/project

-you need supply your real personal information
+client_id and client_secret you need to apply it at http://developer.baidu.com/console#app/project with your real personal information.

 config.ini example
 ```